-This particular prep book, informally called the "Red Book," is by far the best source of ACT practice tests, though you might consider getting the third edition instead of the 2016-17 or 2018 editions, as this older version contained five tests instead of just three.
+This particular prep book, informally called the "Red Book," is by far the best source of ACT practice tests, though you might consider getting the third edition instead of this most recent version, as the older version contains five tests instead of just four.

 - It has the best set of ACT practice tests you can get anywhere, period.

-- The book's three full-length practice tests offer a sufficient amount of practice for most students.
-Since each test takes at least four hours to complete and review, that's already 12 hours of material!
+- The book's four full-length practice tests offer a sufficient amount of practice for most students.
+Since each test takes at least four hours to complete and review, that's already 16 hours of material!

 - Answer explanations for each of the practice test questions are available in the book.

 - Answer explanations are not particularly helpful for self-learning.
 Most explanations say something like this: “A is wrong because A is wrong.
 B is correct for these reasons.”
 They don't show you how to solve the question from step one, which is what most students need; you need to understand yourself well to be able to learn from your mistakes.

-- Three tests isn't enough for ambitious students.
+- Four tests isn't enough for ambitious students.
 You'll need to supplement your prep with other free practice tests or the official online ACT program, which is good only for the extra test it offers.